jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 Below is a brief overview of the project's structure:

-Certainly!
-Here is the content separated into distinct sections:

 ### RESTAPI/

 The main namespace for the REST API package.
 All classes and interfaces are organized under this namespace or a child